Explained: What is National Medical Commission Bill 2019 and why are doctors opposing it?

 The names of graduates of Bachelor of Ayurvedic Medicine and Surgery and Bachelor of Homeopathic Medicine and Surgery are already registered with their respective councils and on taking the bridge course they would be incorporated in a separate register maintained by the NMC, resulting in dual registration with two councils, which is neither open nor permissible.

-The government, under the National Medical Commission (NMC), can dictate guidelines for fees up to 40% of seats in private medical colleges.
+The government, under the National Medical Commission (NMC), can dictate guidelines for fees up to 40 per cent of seats in private medical colleges.
 This is aimed at giving students relief from the exorbitant fees charged by these colleges and is a standout feature of the bill.

 So far, all admissions are through the NEET and no licensing is required for practice but a medical practitioner has to register with a state medical council for this.